 GLOBE Teacher's Guide: Fire Fuel

-Citizen Science: Smoke Sense Study
+Participatory Science: Smoke Sense Study

 The Smoke Sense Study is a project from the Environmental Protection Agency (EPA) that studies the health affects of wildfire smoke.
 Through a free mobile app, the EPA shares information about current wildfires and air quality each day.
 Participate anonymously through the app to gather information about health symptoms related to wildfires, and complete various challenges on the app.
 Protect your health and be a scientist with Smoke Sense.